muntazirl/Amaanat/README.md

-# PassOp - Password Manager
+# Amaanat - Password Manager

 A secure and user-friendly password manager built with React for the frontend and Node.js/Express with MongoDB for the backend.